 Our aims for our disadvantaged pupils

-Our aim as a Trust is to ensure that all pupils accumulate advantage based on the high quality experience that we offer them through our curriculum and enquiry-based approach to learning.
+Our aim as a Trust is to ensure that all pupils accumulate advantage, based on the high-quality experience that we offer them through our curriculum and enquiry-based approach to learning.

 Our curriculum is rich and ambitious and offers all pupils an equal opportunity to experience a range of outdoor lessons, take part in educational visits, theatre trips, hands-on days, expert visits and have the opportunity to explore a wide range of extra-curricular clubs.

 We believe that all pupils should have the opportunity to aspire to be the best version of themselves.
-Therefore we provide pupils with the experiences that develop their love of learning and support them to acquire experiences as they move through their school lives, to make informed life choices.
+Therefore, we provide pupils with the experiences that develop their love of learning and support them to acquire experiences as they move through their school lives, to make informed life choices.

 Statement of Intent

-At the heart of our curriculum lie three core values: pursuit of academic excellence; the explicit teaching of learning to learn, which includes the development of metacognition; and crucially, character education.
+At the heart of our curriculum lie three core values: pursuit of academic excellence; the explicit teaching of learning to learn, which includes the development of metacognition; and, crucially, character education.
 We believe that through our curriculum and core principles we can ensure that our very high expectations result in improved outcomes for disadvantaged pupils.
 This ensures all children will achieve and flourish whilst acquiring life-long skills that enable learners to overcome any barriers to learning and future successes.

 Objectives for our disadvantaged pupils